rayxke/kiritos-classroom/site/content/sks/spring2023/english-research/portfolio.md

 - Attempts are made to define technical words
 ### Format and Conventions (10 pts.)
 - Punctuation, spelling, and capitalization
-- Formatting standards per MLA
+- Formatting standards per MLA or APA
 - Citation format proper
 ---